Secrets and variables

 }

-will detect a change in the variable and automatically restart by default. which makes it ideal for application level configuration data.
+Nomad Enterprise will use the template to detect a change in the variable and automatically restart by default, which makes it ideal for application level configuration data.

 Here is a diagram to show the flow of the templating engine: